rui314/mold/README.md

 file intercepts all function calls to exec-family functions to replace `argv[0]` with `mold` if it is `/usr/bin/ld`, `/usr/bin/ld.gold` or `/usr/bin/ld.lld`.

-Alternatively, you can pass `-fuse-ld=<absolute-path-to-mold-executable>` to a linker command line.
-Since GCC doesn't support that option, I recommend using clang.

 mold leaves its identification string in `.comment` section in an output file.
 You can print it out to verify that you are actually using mold.